Office dA project records

 The Office dA project records, 1991-2007, document the firm’s work on the Casa La Roca, Witte Arts Center, and Tongxian Arts Center projects.

-All three projects involved the use of traditional and locally-sourced materials, such as brick and terracotta block, to create continuous surfaces that appear structural despite remaining an architectural effect in the skin of the building.
-These brick patterns were achieved through the use of embedded laser-cut steel ribs that act as a jig against which brick could be laid.
+All three projects involved the use of traditional and locally-sourced materials, such as brick and terracotta block.
 In the case of Witte Arts Center and Tongxian Arts Center, digital design and fabrication technologies were applied to all phases of design, from the conceptual phase to design development and construction documents.
 The majority of the records date from 1995 to 2003.

 The archive contains a relatively sizable amount of physical materials for each of the projects.
 This includes approximately 1461 drawings and reproductions, four models and approximately 40 model pieces, as well as photographic materials, textual records and ephemera.
 Models in all three series were manually built in basswood.
 Each series also contains a publication titled “Project Facts,” which documents the conceptualization and development of each project.

 The digital component of the archive consists of approximately 8362 digital files (8.5 GB).
 Material includes images, CAD drawings, 3D renderings, a range of standard word processing and desktop publishing documents, and e-mail.
 The vast majority of the CAD drawings are in AutoCAD DWG format.
 A small number of digital models are in Rhinoceros, form*z, and 3D Studio formats.
 The digital files in part represent design documentation for Witte Arts Center and Tongxian Arts Center projects, but largely relate to digital fabrication.